Financial Aid

 PhD Students

-Doctoral students receive a generous funding package that includes a full tuition scholarship, health insurance (including the UR mandatory health fee) for single individual coverage, and a competitive 10-month stipend while they are enrolled and making satisfactory progress toward the PhD degree.
+Doctoral students receive a generous funding package that includes a full tuition scholarship, paid coverage through the Student Health Program (health insurance and mandatory health fee), and a competitive 10-month stipend while they are enrolled and making satisfactory progress toward the PhD degree.

 No special application is required for the standard funding award.
 Funding is offered to every PhD student who is accepted into the program, regardless of the applicant’s citizenship status or background.
 The stipend is reviewed for possible increase annually, but is not guaranteed beyond the end of the 6th year of study.